ipfs/ipfs-webui/docs/usability/ipfs-webui-useabilty-test.md

 > Pick a dataset from https://archives.ipfs.io/ and explore it the IPLD structure behind it.

   - _Do they? ...this requires copy and pasting the cid from the website into the explore form_

-> How many peers is your node connected to?

-  - _Do they find out?
-How do they feel about that?_